 Housing subsidies promote homeownership and support the construction industry.
 Housing subsidies come in two forms: interest rate subsidies and down-payment assistance.
 The biggest interest rate subsidy is the mortgage interest deduction on the federal income tax.
 There are also some smaller interest subsidies that reduce mortgage costs for low-income families.

 These direct homeowner subsidies paled in comparison to what the federal government spent to support its Federal Housing Authority mortgage loan guarantee program.

 The real trouble started when it created two government-sponsored enterprises.
 Fannie Mae and Freddie Mac provided a secondary market to buy these mortgages from banks.
 But they bought too many.
-That forced the government to spend $130 billion to bail out Fannie and Freddie.
-Even this wasn't enough, and the government nationalized them.
+That forced the government to spend up to $154 billion to bail out Fannie and Freddie.

 Was the bailout a subsidy?
 Yes, in a sense.
-That’s because without it, there would have been no housing activity whatsoever after the subprime mortgage crisis.
-Fannie, Freddie and the Federal Home Loan Guaranty Corporation were behind 90 percent of all home loans.
+Without it, there would have been no housing activity whatsoever after the subprime mortgage crisis.
+Fannie, Freddie, and the Federal Home Loan Guaranty Corporation were behind 90% of all home loans in the year following the housing crisis.
 The agencies replaced the private sector's role in the home mortgage market in the United States.